gwsetra/Technical_2/README.md

 ## 📘 Introduction

-Before diving into the technical details, it is important to first establish the broader context and express my personal approach of this problem.
-While there are various technical solutions available, including business requirements into the technical design ensures that engineers can deliver the greatest value with maximum efficiency.
+This page outlines the approach I'll take to address the challenge of storing events from our backend into the data warehouse.
+While there are many technical solutions available from a data engineering perspective, they can be inefficient if business requirements aren't fully understood.
+Therefore, my approach prioritizes understanding business needs first, ensuring the technical design is aligned to deliver maximum value and efficiency.

-Chapter 1 will begin by defining "hypothetical scenario" from our business users.
-Then in chapter 2, we will unpack the business requirement from business users from technical perspective.
-Chapter 3 will present diagrams of the proposed solutions.
-Finally, Chapters 4 and 5 will offer detailed answers and comparison related to these solutions.
+The approach will be explained across five chapters.
+Chapter 1 will start by defining a "hypothetical scenario" based on our business users' needs.
+In Chapter 2, I will analyze the business requirements from a technical perspective.
+Chapter 3 will present architecture diagrams of the proposed solutions, which will be further elaborated in Chapter 4.
+Finally, Chapter 5 will explain the reasoning behind the chosen solution.

 ## 📋 Table of Contents